Convención celebrates 100 years of UFM, approves bylaw changes

 All of our BOUNCERS continued with another hard day’s work.
 This week we have nine worksites located in the Bartlesville and the surrounding area.
 One of these worksites happens to be located in Chautauqua, Kansas, just north of Bartlesville.
 BOUNCE staff made their rounds today, having popsicles for participants during one of their breaks this afternoon.
 All of these projects were specifically chosen with the opportunity for ministry, whether that is to the homeowners or surrounding neighbors.

-Some of our participants this week have BOUNCED with us/p>... [continue]
+Some of our participants this week have BOUNCED with us before.
+They were excited at the chance to join BOUNCE for another summer of... [continue]

 Old wolf of racism appears in alt-right sheep's clothing